getyoti/yoti-go-sdk/README.md

 }
 ```

-If you have chosen Verify Condition on the Yoti Hub with the age condition of "Over 18", you can retrieve the user information with the generic .GetAttribute method, which requires the result to be cast to the original type:
+If you have chosen "Verify Condition" on the Yoti Hub with the age condition of "Over 18", you can retrieve the user information with the generic .GetAttribute method, which requires the result to be cast to the original type:

 ```Go
 userProfile.GetAttribute("age_over:18").Value().(string)